the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

     continue
 ```

-If the assumption is met, nothing happens and your code executes as usual.
+If the assumption is `TRUE`, nothing happens and your code executes as usual.

 However, simply the existence of this if/else block will be able to alert a user if an important condition is not met.
 If they are trying to select a column that does not exist, for instance.